Carring10/Tech-Blog/README.md

 ## Description

-This application allows you to submit a post to the homepage where it can be viewed by other users, you can view their posts as well.
+This application allows you to submit a post to the homepage where it can be viewed by other users, you can see their posts as well.
 Once you submit a post, only you can then edit or delete them.

 ## Visuals